 - (1) Filing of petition.
-All petitions for any change in the text or map submitted by any person or agency other than the Town Board or the Town Plan Commission shall be prepared on printed forms provided for that purpose by the Town clerk.
+All petitions for any change in the text or map submitted by any person or agency other than the Town Board or the Town Plan Commission shall be prepared in triplicate on printed forms provided for that purpose by the Town Clerk.
 Such petition shall be filed with the clerk and shall be accompanied by a fee as regulated in Section 487(D) and payable to the Town to defray the costs of advertising, investigation, and possible changes in the text or map of this Code. - (2) Data required.
-In addition to all of the information required on the petition form, the petitioner shall supply the following:
+In addition to all of the information required on the petition form, the petitioner shall supply the following: - (a) Fifteen (15) copies of a plot map drawn to a scale of not less than 100 feet to the inch showing the land in question, its location, the length and direction of each boundary thereof, the location and existing use of all buildings on such land and the principal use of all properties within 300 feet of such land. - (b) The names and addresses of the owners of all properties within 300 feet of any part of the land included in the proposed change.

-- (a) Fifteen (15) copies of a plot map drawn to a scale of not less than 100 feet to the inch showing the land in question, its location, the length and direction of each boundary thereof, the location and existing use of all buildings on such land and the principal use of all properties within 300 feet of such land. - (c) In the case of a request for a map amendment, the applicant shall submit documentation or a letter of compliance from the Town Planner and the Waukesha County Department of Parks and Land Use that the proposed request complies with the Town of Genesee Comprehensive Land Use Plan 2035 and the Waukesha County Development Plan. - (d) Any further information which may be required by the Town Plan Commission to facilitate the making of a comprehensive report to the Town Board, including a detailed description of the intended new use.
+- (c) In the case of a request for a map amendment, the applicant shall submit documentation or a letter of compliance from the Town Planner and the Waukesha County Department of Parks and Land Use that the proposed request complies with the Town of Oconomowoc Comprehensive Land Use Plan 2035 and the Waukesha County Development Plan. - (d) Any further information which may be required by the Town Plan Commission to facilitate the making of a comprehensive report to the Town Board, including a detailed description of the intended new use.